dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/hierarchical-structure/latency.md

 ---
 title: Latency
-description: How latency is minimized within Quai Network.
+description: How Quai Network optimizes geographical latency in order to scale.
 hide_table_of_contents: false
 sidebar_position: 2
 ---